 The vaccines can be obtained from a private health provider, a local health department or through the Vanderbilt Student Health Center.
-Waiver forms are mailed to all incoming first year undergraduate students and are available to all students at the Student Health Center.
+Waiver forms are mailed to all incoming first year undergraduate students and are available to all students at the Student Health Center or on the Student Health web site at www.vanderbilt.edu/student\health/forms.htm.
 Documentation of receipt of vaccines or signed waiver forms must be submitted to the Student Health Center.

 Medication and supplies ordered by Student Health physicians and practitioners can usually be provided on the premises to students at or near cost.
-The Health Center encourages use of the Vanderbilt Card, cash, or check for purchase of medication and supplies.
+The Health Center encourages use of the Vanderbilt Card, cash, check or student account for purchase of medication and supplies.
 Some routine laboratory tests are provided at minimal costs, but customary lab fees will be billed for diagnostic tests or treatment provided elsewhere, including any location in the Vanderbilt Medical Center or Vanderbilt Clinics.
 If a student is referred to a specialist, charges incurred are the responsibility of the student.